Matteo Maffei

 • A Semantic Framework for the Security Analysis of Ethereum Smart Contracts

 Grishchenko, I., Schneidewind, C., & Maffei, M. (2018).
 A Semantic Framework for the Security Analysis of Ethereum Smart Contracts.
-In Lecture Notes in Computer Science (pp. 243–269).
+In Principles of Security and Trust 7th International Conference, POST 2018, Held as Part of the European Joint Conferences on Theory and Practice of Software, ETAPS 2018, Thessaloniki, Greece, April 14-20, 2018, Proceedings (pp. 243–269).
 Springer Open.

 DOI: 10.1007/978-3-319-89722-6_10 Metadata ⯈Fulltext (preprint)